yjskrs/docker-zip-server/README.md

 sudo docker run -dp <local-port>:80 <tag-name>
 ```

-Your zip files will be hosted on `localhost:<local-port>` in a few moments.
+Your zip files will be hosted on `localhost:<local-port>` in a few moments (can take quite a while if the zip files are large).